garymichaelbass/azure-iot-location-pipeline/README.md

     2. Navigate to **`Settings` \> `Secrets and variables` \> `Actions`**.

+    Secrets can be added for Github access as follows:

-    `- From the Github Actions deployment under "Get Terraform Outputs", get the "grafana_endpoint (ie, https://iot-grafana-bkhzftaab0dqd8en.eus2.grafana.azure.com).
+    1. From the Github Actions deployment under "Get Terraform Outputs", get the "grafana_endpoint (ie, https://iot-grafana-bkhzftaab0dqd8en.eus2.grafana.azure.com).
-    - In Grafana, go the left frame, click "Connections" and in the right click "Azure Monitor."
+    2. In Grafana, go the left frame, click "Connections" and in the right click "Azure Monitor."
-    - In the upper right, click "Add new data source."
+    3. In the upper right, click "Add new data source."
-    - Under Authentication, with Authentication set to "Managed Identity", click "Load Subscriptions" then select your subscription.
+    4. Under Authentication, with Authentication set to "Managed Identity", click "Load Subscriptions" then select your subscription.
-    - Click "Save & test."
+    5. Click "Save & test."
-    - Note confirmation message of "Successfully connected to all Azure Monitor endpoints."
+    6. Note confirmation message of "Successfully connected to all Azure Monitor endpoints."

-    - In the left panel, click on Dashboards.
+    7. In the left panel, click on Dashboards.
-    - In the upper right, drop down the blue "New" icon and select "New dashboard."
+    8. In the upper right, drop down the blue "New" icon and select "New dashboard."
-    - Click "+ Add visualization."
+    9. Click "+ Add visualization."
-    - Select data source, choose "Azure Monitor."
+    10. Select data source, choose "Azure Monitor."
-    - In the lower left, in the Resource/"Select a resource" block, click "Select a resource."
+    11. In the lower left, in the Resource/"Select a resource" block, click "Select a resource."
-    - It the "search for a resource" box, enter "iot-".
+    12. It the "search for a resource" box, enter "iot-".
-    - Click the checkbox for "iot-cosmos-account-gmb" then click "Apply."
+    13. Click the checkbox for "iot-cosmos-account-gmb" then click "Apply."
-    - In the Metric dropdown, click "Data Usage."
+    14. In the Metric dropdown, click "Data Usage."
 In the Aggregation select "Total."
 Time grain "5 minutes."
-    - Click the upper right "Apply."
+    15. Click the upper right "Apply."
 In the upper right, click "Last 6 hours" and change it to "Last one hour".
-    - In the upper right click "Save".
+    16. In the upper right click "Save".
 Assign a Title and Description of "Sample CosmosDB Usage".
 Click the blue "Save."
-    - **Shazam!** You now have a sample Grafana dashboard.
+    17. **Shazam!** You now have a sample Grafana dashboard.

     ![Sample Grafana Dashboard Diagram](https://github.com/garymichaelbass/azure-iot-location-pipeline/blob/main/screenshots/20250708_12_Grafana_Sample_CosmosDB_Data_Usage.jpg)